Madhav-Singhal/Conference-details/README.md

 1. go to the project folder
 2. run python manage.py migrate
-3. then python manage.py runserve
+3. then python manage.py runserver